How much fat should you eat on low carb or keto?

 Once you reach your goal weight, you may no longer have the internal fat stores necessary to fuel an energy shortfall day after day.
 Tune into your body’s hunger signals.
 Now is the time to gradually adjust the fat in your diet until you find the satisfying balance of hunger-free weight maintenance.

 5. Eat an adequate amount of protein

 The most helpful trick to minimizing hunger is making sure you eat the right amount of protein.
-If you are eating very low-carb but stalled in weight loss, or find yourself hungry between meals, take a look at how much protein you are eating.
+If you are eating very low-carb but have stalled with weight loss, or if you find yourself hungry between meals, take a look at how much protein you are eating.

 How much is enough?
-Individual needs vary, but about 1.2-2.0 grams of protein per kilogram of reference bodyweight (each day) may be optimal for weight loss.
-You may need more if you are active though, especially if lifting weights and building muscle.
+Individual needs vary, but about 1.2-2.0 grams of protein per kilogram of reference bodyweight (each day) may be optimal for weight loss.7 You may need more if you are active, especially if lifting weights and trying to build muscle.8